TeamAmeriFrance/Guide-API/README.md

 # Guide-API - Village and Pillage [![](http://cf.way2muchnoise.eu/versions/guide-api-village-and-pillage.svg)](https://www.curseforge.com/minecraft/mc-mods/guide-api-village-and-pillage)
-** 1.18 version not used in any mod yet, therefore breaking changes still possible, let me know if you already use this **

 Library mod for easy creation of guide books.

 Fork by maxanier of Guide-API for Minecraft 1.14+ (Village and Pillage)